Kanwal Shauzab: Political career

+In February 2024, she contested the general election as a PTI backed independent candidate from NA-166 Bahawalpur-III but lost to Makhdoom Syed Sami ul Hassan Gillani of the PML-N. She was a PTI candidate for reserved seats allocation for women following the Reserved seats case.

 Allegations of abuse of power and torture

 In September 2020, a citizen of Islamabad Sector F-11/2 petitioned the Islamabad Sessions Court to request registration of a criminal complaint against Shauzab.
 The petition alleged that Shauzab used Capital Development Authority to landscape and clean up an area around Shauzab's newly-purchased house; and that on 30 September 2020, she trespassed on private property to torture a 67-year-old neighbor.

 Additional Session Judge Syed Faizan Haider approved the petition on 19 January 2021, and ordered that the appropriate police FIR be registered against the PTI Member National Assembly (MNA) according to the law.